 Billed as a sequel to Dawn of the Dead (released in Italy as Zombi), Fulci’s Zombi 2 (1979) would set the benchmark for the Italian zombie film.
 It helped earn the director the moniker of ‘The Godfather of Gore’ – a title previously bestowed upon and immortalized by the late Herschel Gordon Lewis – but it also served as a transitional film, luring Italian horror away from the popular giallo pictures of the 70’s into the wild terrains of gore-splattered exploitation that would become synonymous with the following decade.

 Zombi 2 was a success in Italy, and subsequently worldwide.
 In turn, a slew of movies involving undead creatures followed in its wake.
-This brings us to 1985’s Demoni or Demons; though not a zombie film in the traditional sense – the themes of people becoming creatures when bitten or marked, and societal breakdown are present – it sits somewhere between Dawn of the Dead and Evil Dead (1982) with its portrayal of a supernatural threat.
+This brings us to 1985’s Demons; though not a zombie film in the traditional sense, it sits somewhere between Dawn of the Dead and The Evil Dead (1981) with its portrayal of a supernatural threat.
 It’s also a film that playfully satirizes public outrage throughout the West at the time, most notably movie violence.

-Lamberto Bava might not ever be regarded as the influential figure his father, Mario, was.
-But his contributions to Italian genre cinema are still worthy of appraisal.
-Beginning his career as an assistant director on Bava Senior’s Planet of the Vampires (1965), he continued to collaborate with him up until their 1977 joint effort, Shock.
-However, Lamberto’s filmmaking education would also see him work alongside other native maestros such as Ruggero Deodato and Argento, the latter of whom he’d collaborate with on Demons–and it would mark the first entry in his canon that would give him the credence to sit at the big boy table with the masters.
+Lamberto Bava might not ever be regarded as the influential figure his father, Mario, was, but his contributions to Italian genre cinema are still worthy of appraisal.
+Beginning his career as an assistant director on Bava senior’s Planet of the Vampires (1965), he continued to collaborate with him up until their 1977 joint effort, Shock.
+However, Lamberto’s filmmaking education would also see him work alongside other native maestros such as Ruggero Deodato and Argento, the latter of whom he’d collaborate with on Demons.
+That film also marked the first entry in his canon that would give young Bava the credence to sit at the big boy table with the masters.